-I want to share the top mistakes to avoid when trying to lose weight.
+I want to share 5 of the most common mistakes to avoid when trying to lose weight.
 As a certified personal trainer I get asked all of the time by clients and people I meet how to lose weight.

 The formula is factual and basic but many seem to hit a pitfall with their own weight loss journey so I want to share some common mistakes my clients and people whose weight seems to yo-yo and provide solutions so you either can stop or avoid making these common mistakes.

 It can be exciting to wake up invigorated to get healthy and start your weight loss journey.
 So you clear out all of your cabinets of unhealthy foods, run out and buy up everything in the produce aisle of the store, find healthy recipes on Pinterest and start a 6-day a week workout program.

 Because after all you are dedicated.
 After about three weeks you find that you have fallen off and or reverted back to your original habits before embarking on the journey.